libxsmm/libxsmm/documentation/libxsmm_mm.md

 #### Static Linkage

-An application which is linked statically against BLAS requires to wrap the 'sgemm_' and the 'dgemm_' symbol (an alternative is to wrap only 'dgemm_').
+An application which is linked statically against BLAS requires to wrap the `sgemm_` and the `dgemm_` symbol (an alternative is to wrap only `dgemm_`).
 To relink the application (without editing the build system) can often be accomplished by copying and pasting the linker command as it appeared in the console output of the build system, and then re-invoking a modified link step (please also consider `-Wl,--export-dynamic`).

 ```bash
 gcc [...] -Wl,--wrap=dgemm_,--wrap=sgemm_ \